-Kenneth J. Hamer-Hodges has authored a trylogy of thought-provoking books that delve into the intersection of computer science, cybersecurity, and society.
+Kenneth J. Hamer-Hodges has authored a trilogy of thought-provoking books that delve into the intersection of computer science, cybersecurity, and society.
 Here are the highlights:

-- Civilizing Cyberspace: The Fight for Digital Democracy (The What)
+- Civilising Cyberspace: The Fight for Digital Democracy (The What)

-- The Fate of AI Society: Civilizing Superhuman Cyberspace (The Why)
+- The Fate of AI Society: Civilising Superhuman Cyberspace (The Why)

 - In this work, he examines the implications of artificial intelligence and its impact on society using dangerous binary computers with insecure default (shared) access rights.
-The book examines the unavoidable risks of super-intelligent malware and argues for functional decentralization to preserve democratic ideals in an increasingly interconnected and competitive world.
+The book explores the unavoidable risks of super-intelligent malware and argues for functional decentralisation to preserve democratic ideals in an increasingly interconnected and competitive world.

 - Winning World War III: Industrial Strength Computer Science (The How)